ironhack-labs/lab-javascript-memory-game/README.md

 #### The layout and the logic files

-When the logic is down, you will move forward to `js/index.js` and work on the interactions.
+When the logic is down, you will move forward to `src/index.js` and work on the DOM interactions.
 What do we consider as interaction is what happens when the user clicks on the card:

--how do we get the movement/flipping sides effect,
+- how do we get the movement/flipping sides effect,

 - how we keep the cards showing images if they are found to be the same and -how do we make cards flip back to the blue background if the cards are not the same?
 All the time, keep in mind, we need to work only with two cards at the same time.

 <br>

 ### HTML/CSS Interactions